-City Hall News provides information on the annual City Budget process.
-It also highlights opportunities for civic engagement in this important process.
-Information on the City Budget 2014 process is posted here.
+City News provides information on the annual City Budget process and the Toronto Poverty Reduction Strategy.
+It also highlights opportunities for civic engagement in these important processes.
 This page also highlights City program news.
 The latest highlights will also be posted under What's New on the Home page.

 For any questions, please contact Joan Anderson at THN.

 For information on City policy on "political activities" please see below.

 Toronto Poverty Reduction Strategy - Update

 The final Strategy was adopted by the City Council on November 4!
 This is a big achievement by many in the community and around Council who contributed to this milestone.
 The work will continue through the City Budget process for commitments to be backed by resources and to monitor progress.
 Updates on this issue will return at a later point.
 For more detailed explanation, please see the this City information: Toronto Poverty Reduction Strategy and TO Prosperity 2015-2018 Term Action Plan.